 Everything You Want to Know: Can Truckers Smoke Weed?

-Can truck drivers smoke marijuana in places where it is legal to do so?
+Marijuana and truck drivers: Can truckers smoke weed in places where it is legal to do so?

-What happens when drivers fail drug tests for marijuana use?
+What happens when truckers fail a drug test for marijuana use?